 - Marine organism-mediated carbon cycling and export via the biological pump

-- Carbon cycling and associated biogeochemical fluxes and exchanges along the aquatic continuum, from rivers to the coastal ocean
+- Carbon cycling and associated biogeochemical fluxes and exchanges along the aquatic continuum

 - Marine organism response to environmental change, including molecular, physiological, ecological, and evolutionary processes

-- Strengthen collaboration with partner program communities such as SOLAS, IMBeR, U.S. CLIVAR, IOCCP, and GEOTRACES
+- Strengthen collaborations with partner program communities such as SOLAS, IMBeR, US CLIVAR, NACP, IOCCP, and GEOTRACES

 Proposals should be a maximum of 5 pages in length (incl. figures, references, budget, etc.) and must include:

-Other proposed activities should be a maximum duration of 2 years with a total target budget of $20,000-$30,000 (depending on # participants and duration) to cover travel, analytical costs, shipping and publication costs, etc. We will consider larger budget requests if adequately justified.
-If the activity is a follow-on from a previous OCB activity, this connection should be explicitly made and PIs should address how this activity will serve the OCB community and further advance the scientific ideas put forth in the initial activity.
+Other proposed activities should be ~2-3 years in duration, with a maximum budget of $20,000-$30,000 (depending on # participants and duration) to cover travel and logistics costs.
+If the activity is a follow-on from a previous OCB activity, this connection should be explicitly noted, and PIs should address how this activity will further advance the outcomes of the initial activity.
 Proposals should also include a draft timeline for the activity with target dates for products and outcomes, as well as anticipated OCB Project Office scientific and/or logistical support needs.
 View previously funded OCB small group activity proposals: Benthic Ecosystem and Carbon Synthesis (BECS) Working Group (2023- ); Operational Phytoplankton Observations (OPO) Working Group (2023-); Mixotrophs and Mixotrophy Working Group (2021- ).